 - Identify the societal impact of information technology and apply appropriate best practices for security and safety.

-Students with an option in Information Systems Management will:
+Students with an option in Programming & App Development will:

-- Design, develop, and maintain desktop and web-based information systems to support institutions and organizations.
+- Design, develop, code, and maintain desktop, mobile device, and web-based applications to support business functions of institutions and organizations.

-Students with an option in Network Management will:
+Students with an option in Network Administration & Security will: